j0rd1smit/obsidian-copilot-auto-completion/docs/how does the model work in details.md

 Your answer can be either code, a single word, or multiple sentences.
 Your answer must be in the same language as the text that is already there.
 Your response must have the following format:
-THOUGHT: here you explain your reasoning of what could be at the location of <mask/>
+THOUGHT: here, you reason about the answer; use the 80/20 principle to be brief.
+LANGUAGE: here, you write the language of your answer, e.g. English, Python, Dutch, etc.
-ANSWER: here you write the text that should be at the location of <mask/>
+ANSWER: here, you write the text that should be at the location of <mask/>.
 ```

 We then provide the model with the (truncated) text before and after the cursor in the format `<truncated_text_before_cursor> <mask/> <truncated_text_after_cursor>`.